You can create and deploy multiple instances of the

 Tuning of the VM-Series for ESXi for more information.

-Enable DPDK.
-DPDK allows the host to process packets faster
+.
+DPDK allows the host to process packets

-by bypassing the Linux kernel.
-Instead, interactions with the NIC
+faster by bypassing the Linux kernel.
+Instead, interactions with

-a single PCIe physical device under a single root port to appear
+allows a single PCIe physical device under a single root port to

-to be multiple separate physical devices to the hypervisor or guest.
+appear to be multiple separate physical devices to the hypervisor

-the network, the VM-Series firewall must have exclusive access to
+virtual machines on the network, the VM-Series firewall must have

-the physical port and associated virtual functions (VFs) on that
+exclusive access to the physical port and associated virtual functions

-performance to scale with the number of vCPUs and allows for parallel
+network performance to scale with the number of vCPUs and allows